 France has the City of Light… and Colombia has the City of Lights…

-Our holiday season here in Medellín officially starts today, Dec.
-1, with El Alumbrado Navideño, the simultaneous city-wide illumination of the millions of Christmas lights.
-In preparation, city and utility company employees have been hanging decorations since August, so the entire city will be ready to flip the switch today.
+Our holiday season here in Medellín officially began Dec.
+7, with El Alumbrado Navideño, the simultaneous city-wide illumination of the millions of Christmas lights.
 The decorations will remain in place until mid-January, which means our holiday celebration lasts a full six weeks.

 The themes of Gratitude, Generosity, Hope, Tranquility, Forgiveness, Tolerance, and Love were the highlights of the festival.
 These themes were chosen, in part, to encourage the ongoing peace talks between the Colombian government and rebel militia leaders in the far reaches of the jungles.

 The downtown displays culminated at a water park where small fountains were illuminated in changing colors, digital videos were projected against buildings and bridges, and children’s games and carnival activities were offered.

 Local stores also sell artificial Christmas trees flocked with fake snow, which we find funny as it has never snowed here and we moved to Medellín specifically to avoid the snow.

 The Religious Aspects Of Christmas

 Of course, Colombian families cherish the religious aspects of Christmas, as well.
 For example, on Dec.
 7, the Eve of the Immaculate Conception, Colombians celebrate the Day of the Little Candles (Día de Las Velitas).